 Adjusted earnings before interest, taxes, depreciation and amortization for 2012, or Ebitda, may increase in the “high- single digits with the possibility of low double-digit growth,” Mark Okerstrom, Expedia’s chief financial officer, said on a conference call with analysts yesterday.
 The company, which reported adjusted Ebitda of $710.8 million in 2011, had previously forecast growth this year in the “mid-single digit” range.

-Expedia said it will increase its quarterly dividend (EXPE) 44 percent to 13 cents a share, payable to stockholders of record on Aug.
+Expedia said it will increase its quarterly dividend (EXPE:US) 44 percent to 13 cents a share, payable to stockholders of record on Aug.
 28, with a payment date of Sept.
 18.

 “This is the second quarter in a row that management has delivered on improvements in global platform migration,” said Daniel Kurnos, an analyst at Benchmark Co. in Delray Beach, Florida, who has a “hold” rating on the stock.
 “Hotel room booking growth at this level should probably be sustainable.”